icann/rst-test-specs/Schema.md

 * `Name`: the name of the suite.
 * `Description`: a description of the suite, in Markdown format.
-* `Test-Suites`: an array of Test Case IDs which must match a key in the `Test-Case` property of the top-level object.
+* `Test-Cases`: an array of Test Case IDs, which must match a key in the `Test-Cases` property of the top-level object.

 # `Test Case` object